 Wood: Cedar, redwood, or treated lumber for a natural, rustic look and durability.

-Glass: Used for windows, doors, and walls to maximize natural light and views of the garden.
+Glass: Used for windows, doors, and walls to maximize natural light and garden views.

 Metal: Aluminum or steel for framing and structure, offering strength and modern aesthetics.